witnesschain/server/README.md

 Before you run tests, ensure the server is running!
 (Run the tests, `truffle test`, and the server, `npm start`, in separate terminal tabs.)

+Sometimes, when testing, some accounts may run out of money.
+That's fine - just restart Ganache from the Settings menu.

 ## Ganache